About the Everyday Sociology Blog

 Lead Writer & Editor

 Karen Sternheimer teaches in the sociology department at the University of Southern California.
-Her research focuses primarily on youth and popular culture and she is currently writing a book on celebrity culture.
+Her research focuses primarily on moral panics, youth and popular culture.
 Her commentary has been published in the Los Angeles Times, Newsday, and the San Jose Mercury News.
 She has appeared on CNN, FOX, MSNBC, ABC, The History Channel, and numerous radio programs.
 Editor of the Everyday Sociology Reader (W.W.
-Norton, 2010) and Childhood in American Society: A Reader (Allyn & Bacon, 2009), she is also the author of Celebrity Culture and the American Dream: Stardom and Social Mobility (Routledge, 2011), Connecting Social Problems and Popular Culture: Why Media is not the Answer (Westview, 2009), Kids These Days: Facts and Fictions about Today’s Youth (Rowman & Littlefield, 2006) and It’s Not the Media: The Truth about Pop Culture’s Influence on Children (Westview, 2003).
-Among her hidden talents are coupon clipping and finding end-runs around LA area traffic.
+Norton, 2010) and Childhood in American Society: A Reader (Allyn & Bacon, 2009), she is also the author of The Social Scientist's Soapbox: Adventures in Writing Public Sociology (Routledge, 2018), Pop Culture Panics: How Moral Crusaders Construct Meanings of Deviance and Delinquency (Routledge, 2015), Celebrity Culture and the American Dream: Stardom and Social Mobility, Second Edition (Routledge, 2015), Connecting Social Problems and Popular Culture: Why Media is not the Answer (Routledge, 2013), Kids These Days: Facts and Fictions about Today’s Youth (Rowman & Littlefield, 2006) and It’s Not the Media: The Truth about Pop Culture’s Influence on Children (Westview, 2003).

 Peter Kaufman has been teaching sociology at the State University of New York (SUNY) New Paltz since 1999.
 He received his Ph.D. from Stony Brook University and his B.A. from Earlham College.
 He regularly teaches introduction to sociology, sociological theory, education and society, social interaction, social change, and sociology of sport.
 When he is not teaching, and not injured, he is an avid cyclist and swimmer.
 He is also the drummer in an all-faculty punk-rock cover band named Questionable Authorities.
 His motto for teaching and learning (and life) comes from Shunryu Suzuki’s classic book on Zen Buddhism, Zen Mind, Beginner’s Mind: “In the beginner’s mind there are many possibilities, but in the expert’s there are few.”